yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 .. note::

-   For eMMC, typically, the device ships without a partition table If there is a need to create a partition in UDA, please go :ref:`here <mmc-create-partitions-in-emmc-linux>` and to format the partition go :ref:`here <mmc-format-partition-linux>` before proceeding.
+   For eMMC, typically, the device ships without a partition table If there is a need to create a partition in UDA, go :ref:`here <mmc-create-partitions-in-emmc-linux>` and to format the partition go :ref:`here <mmc-format-partition-linux>` before proceeding.